jazzfool/thunderclap/README.md

     Counter as obj,
     UpdateAux as _aux,
     _event in &count_up.event_queue => { // first terminal
-        press { obj.count += 1; } // handler
+        // note that the event is converted, so we can access the relevant event info quickly. press { obj.count += 1; } // handler
     }
     _event in &count_down.event_queue => { // second terminal